 SGT David Guzman

 Following the footsteps of several family members, David Guzman joined the Army with a sense of pride and honor in 1989.
-He was stationed in Fort Hood, Texas, for a year before transitioning to the Texas Army Reserve for a decade.
+He was stationed in Fort Hood, Texas, before transitioning to the Texas Army Reserve for a decade.
 Motivated to make a difference by the Sept.
 11, 2001 terrorist attacks, David opted to become active duty again in 2002, joining the 593rd Support Group at Fort Lewis, Wash., as a truck driver and light vehicle mechanic.

 On Sept.
 17, 2004, Sergeant Guzman was on his first combat deployment when his vehicle was struck by an improvised explosive device (IED) in Taji, Iraq.
 SGT Guzman sustained shrapnel injuries, hearing loss in his right ear, loss of use of his right foot, and other injuries.